 This summarized news release should not be considered a suitable source of information for readers who are unfamiliar with Bonterra Energy Corp. and should not be considered in any way as a substitute for reading the full report.
 For the full report, please go to www.bonterraenergy.com.

-Throughout this release the Company uses the terms "funds flow", "free funds flow", "net debt" and "field netback" to analyze operating performance, which are not standardized measures recognized under IFRS and do not have a standardized meaning prescribed by IFRS.
+Throughout this release the Company uses the terms "funds flow", "free funds flow", "net debt", "field netback" and "cash netback" to analyze operating performance, which are not standardized measures recognized under IFRS and do not have a standardized meaning prescribed by IFRS.
 These measures are commonly utilized in the oil and gas industry and are considered informative by management, shareholders and analysts.
 These measures may differ from those made by other companies and accordingly may not be comparable to such measures as reported by other companies.

-The Company defines funds flow as funds provided by operations including proceeds from sale of investments and investment income received excluding effects of changes in non-cash working capital items and commissioning expenditures settled.
+The Company defines funds flow as funds provided by operations including proceeds from sale of investments and investment income received excluding effects of changes in non-cash working capital items and decommissioning expenditures settled.
 Free funds flow is defined as funds flow less dividends paid to shareholders, capital and decommissioning expenditures settled.
 Net debt is defined as long-term subordinated debt and subordinated debentures plus working capital deficiency (current liabilities less current assets).
 Field netback is defined as revenue and realized risk management contract gain (loss) minus royalties and operating expenses divided by total BOEs for the period.
 Cash netback is defined as Field netback less interest expense and general and administrative expense divided by total BOEs for the period.
 Net debt to twelve-month trailing cash flow ratio is defined as net debt at the end of the period divided by cash flow for the trailing twelve months.

 Forward Looking Information